 After you've reviewed and narrowed down your options, make an appointment via email with the OIP (include your AUID, program/area of interest, topics you wish to discuss and your availability to connect in-person or virtually).
 A staff member will discuss specific details about your program(s) of interest, can help answer any questions or concerns you have about a program and funding, in addition to sharing resources to help you prepare and make the most of your international experience.

 Academics are a vital component of your study abroad experience.
-Once you have explored the programs you are interested in make an appointment with your advisor to discuss which programs best suit your academic interest and degree requirements, and when the best time is for you to go abroad.
+Once you have explored the programs you are interested in make an appointment with your advisor to discuss which programs best suit your academic interests and degree requirements, and when the best time is for you to go abroad.

-Once you’ve found the program that’s right for you, apply online before the deadline (deadlines vary by program but most are due a semester prior to participating).
+Once you have decided on the right program for you, apply online before the deadline (deadlines vary by program but most are due a semester prior to participating).
 All students are required to provide a personal statement, a list of completed relevant course work, a faculty recommender, an unofficial AU transcript, resume, and a completed academic advisor approval form.
 Specific application components will vary by program.
 We recommend starting your application as soon as possible.

 OIP will notify you of your application status to the program for which you have applied.
 After applications are processed and reviewed, students will be selected by SIS for nomination to the partner institution.
 Once nominated, you will be instructed to complete partner school's application.
 Additional required application materials are listed on individual partner pages.

 All accepted students are required to attend a mandatory pre-departure meeting prior to departing in addition to electronically submitting several application materials.
 The mandatory pre-departure meeting will review program registration, course approval, AU billing, travel safety and security, travel insurance and other miscellaneous items related to studying abroad.